Spontaneous Emergence of Solitary Waves in Active Flow Networks with Elastic Elements: Coarse-graining to a flow network model

-In this section, we present a continuous description of the active and elastic units, and coarse-grain it into the effective flow network model described in the main text (with local coupling).
-Such a procedure not only provides a possible experimental implementation of the model, but also furnishes a connection between the model parameters and real experimental parameters such as the length and average height of the units.
+We now present a continuous description of the active and elastic units, and coarse-grain it into an effective flow network model.
+Such a procedure not only provides a possible experimental implementation of an active flow network model, but also furnishes a connection between the model parameters and real experimental parameters such as the length and average height of the units.
+We begin with a description of the active units.